Why your emails end up undelivered or in spam — and how to stop it!

 The most common mistake: adding a second SPF record instead of editing the existing one.
 You can only have one.
 Two SPF records cancel each other out and break everything.

-To generate your Google DKIM key:
+How to generate your Google Workspace Email DKIM key:

 - Go to admin.google.com